aaronshaver/dig-deep-descent/roadmap.md

     * have a system for the chips of rocks that come off when digging where it detects if the base color is more toward FFF or 000 and adds or subtracts accordingly
 * feature: new class: VerticalHole with darker color center, light outline on each affected level (two) to indicate it
 * bump the version number in index.html

+# 0.5 - add hazards

+* feature: at least one hazard

 # 0.6 - small visual improvements